Playbooks are not a thing yet

 REMOVEDstates to indicate they need special consideration.

-finish_tstimestamp is added to all records in the primary store (per-agent as well as the “global” run state).
-TTLed indexes are configured so the primary store automatically cleans up state for finished playbook runs.
+finish_tstimestamp is added to all records in the primary store (per-node as well as the “global” run state).